eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-13-mass-matrix-benchmarks.md

     or eight schools model.
   - Nevertheless, full mass matrices never seem to perform egregiously _worse_ than diagonal mass matrices.
-This makes sense theoretically: a full mass matrix can be estimated to be diagonal, but not vice versa.
+This makes sense theoretically: a full mass matrix can be estimated to be diagonal (at the cost of a quadratic memory requirement as opposed to linear), but not vice versa.
 - Having an expanding schedule for tuning can sometimes give better performance, but nowhere near as significant as the difference between diagonal and full matrices.
 This difference is most noticeable for the `mvnormal` and `lrnormal` models (probably because these models have a constant covariance matrix and so more careful estimates using expanding windows can provide much better sampling).
 - I suspect the number of effective samples per second for a full mass matrix on the `lrnormal` model (0.01 effective samples per second) is a mistake (or some other computational fluke): it looks way too low to be reasonable.
 - `covadapt` seems to run into some numerical difficulties?
 While running these benchmarks I ran into an inscrutable and non-reproducible [`ArpackError`](https://stackoverflow.com/q/18436667) from SciPy.